JaiWWW/JPDB-Export/README.md

 ## Known bugs that I can't be bothered to investigate
 - It's possible that exporting a deck very soon after adding cards to it from text results in the new cards not being exported.
 This is not confirmed and I can't think of any reason this would happen, so it may have been an error in testing rather than the script itself.

+## Known bugs that I'm working on
+- Opening another deck page while the script is running breaks it

 ## Future ideas
 - After importing a deck from CSV, perform a check for duplicate cards caused by the first limitation described above
 > This won't catch all the misimports, only the ones that produce duplicate cards.
 It also won't fix them for you, it will just alert you